prasad209/End-to-end-data-engineering-and-DevOps-Project/README.md

 Docker 1: consists of source postgresql database

-Docker 2:Airbyte container (previously the container was for python ELT script, please refer dbt branch to see for details)
+Docker 2:Airbyte container (previously the container was for python ELT script, please refer dbt branch to see details)

 Docker 3:consists of destination postgresql database